VassMorozov/Weights-of-Evidence/README.md

 This example shows the plot for a categorical and numeric variable, where the numeric variable was grouped as previously described.

 ## Notes
+*No missing values should be present in either the columns to transform or the target variable.
+This class expects missings to be treated prior to calling.
-Future releases may incorporate additional grouping mechanisms.
+*Future releases may incorporate additional grouping mechanisms.